jrcook416/zencart/IEMS_MODS.md

  * //IEMS Custom Code - 2022-03-30//
  */
 ```
-**_NOTE: All IEMS code revisions for v1.5.7d will be moving to separate files as per the Zen Cart coding standards._**
+**_NOTE: All IEMS Javascript and CSS revisions for v1.5.7d will be moving to separate files as per the Zen Cart coding standards.
+Core code modifications will still be documented inline by phpDoc convention._**<br>
 Additionally, each changed code block or line should be marked with a comment as well.
 This will make upgrading and troubleshooting easier.
 The Zen Cart standard is that PHPDoc blocks be used at the beginning of the file and every ten lines.
 _**Go into details on upgrading and changing code.**_